rafap1/tf2025/labs/lab_01_getting_started/lab_01_README.md

 Lab 01 - Getting Started

 NOTE: This first lab is quite verbose in the instructions to help you in your initial contact with Terraform.
-Future labs will be less detailed.
+Subsequent labs will be less detailed.

 ## 1. Lab prerequisites
 - You have installed terraform (version specified by instructor) in your system.